Here's what you need to give consideration to before you go backpacking and suggestions of how to deal with it - listed in this order:

 The industry has developed, driven by a demand from individuals to do volunteering work on various projects, be it working with children, building a well or rescuing turtles in whatever location.
 This demand has translated into supply by commercially driving companies to find/create these opportunities.
 What is so wrong with this picture is the reverse should be true.
 When a project has a need, it is matched to an individual, not the other way around.
 So competitive has this demand for projects become there are examples of companies (with reference to i-to-i in Sri Lanka) requesting projects to sign exclusivity contracts agreeing they will only take their volunteers.

-The whole phenomena starts with a would be volunteer/traveller seeing things as: 'I want to help out, I want to make a contribution, I want to travel in a way that is worthwhile'.
+The whole phenomenon starts with a would be volunteer/traveller seeing things as: 'I want to help out, I want to make a contribution, I want to travel in a way that is worthwhile' (perhaps to offset the guilt of travel).
 There are just too many 'I' there, when in fact the whole notion of volunteering is not about you at all.
 Many of these 'opportunities' are offered short term with even weekend volunteering being available.
 This is perhaps the most damaging, consider teaching for three weeks in Africa, when a school term is three months which would be a minimum - aside from the fact that although giving your time is an admirable thing, many of these schools would be in greater need of books and even desks compared to the time of someone with no teacher training when teacher shortages are never normally a problem.
 Unfortunately doing nothing is sometimes better than doing something (see good article).

 If there is anything else you would like details on, feel is omitted or would like to add yourself, then please get in touch.

 "The world is a book, and those who do not travel, read only